Netflix’s ‘Army of the Dead’ reminds us that we’re not yet post-pandemic

 That temperature gun mentioned up top is a fixture in the film’s Vegas-bordering quarantine camp, a minor burden the residents must endure that has the feel of an unnecessary formality.
 Kind of like having to wear a mask into a restaurant before taking it off at the table, despite being vaccinated.
 Of course, just as a zombie outbreak is never as contained as it may seem, America’s COVID-19 victory lap is premature as well.
 Our corner of the world isn’t even in the clear yet, despite how it may feel on the ground sometimes, while in other areas such as India, the pandemic is still rampaging.
 Experts are even warning we could go right back “to square one.”

-Zombie films have always been outstanding trojan horses for unsubtle messages—about conformity, consumerism, the military industrial complex, and any number of other concepts over the years.
-This time, however, the call is coming from outside of the house.
+Zombie films have always been outstanding Trojan horses for unsubtle messages—about conformity, consumerism, the military-industrial complex, and any number of other concepts over the years.
+This time, however, the call is coming from outside the house.
 Snyder never meant for his film, which went into production in July 2019, to have a pandemic message baked into it, but alas, one exists: Never take a reprieve from a plague for granted, but always remember that it may only be a temporary one.